The IOSA Team

 Jamie Stephens, Board MemberJamie is a longtime Lopez Island resident, where he and his wife raised two children, are local business owners and have served in a number of leadership roles in the community.
 Since 2012, Jamie has served on the elected…

-Jamie Stephens, Board VP
+Jamie Stephens, Board President

 Jamie is a longtime Lopez Island resident, where he and his wife raised two children, are local business owners and have served in a number of leadership roles in the community.
 Jamie served on the elected San Juan County Council from 2013-2022.
 Like many islanders, he first came for the beauty and stayed because of the community.

-Randall Waugh, Board Member
+Sophie Todd, Board Member

 Elaina Thompson, Executive Director